Shirecliffe: Modern times

 Shirecliffe remained a mostly rural area into the 20th century with the 1905 map showing a scattering of larger houses such as The Woodlands, The Oaks and Selwood Lodge which all still stand today on Shirecliffe Road.
 The second Shirecliffe Hall (replacement for the old manor house) was demolished in the 20th century.
-The Great Park Wood was finally felled during the 1920s with much of the area being turned into a landfill site, however a remnant of it does remain off Herries Road as it descends to Owlerton, this is Scraith Wood which is recognised as an ancient woodland.
+The Great Park Wood was finally felled during the 1920s with much of the area being turned into a landfill site; however a remnant of it does remain off Herries Road as it descends to Owlerton, this is Scraith Wood which is recognised as an ancient woodland.
 During World War II, anti-aircraft emplacements were set up in Shirecliffe to take advantage of the hilly terrain.

 New housing on Shirecliffe Road which won an award in the 2010 Housing Design Awards.

-A major programme of house building was started in the area by Sheffield City Council in the Interwar period which turned the rural area into a residential suburb.
+A major programme of house building was started in the area by Sheffield City Council in the interwar period which turned the rural area into a residential suburb.
 The development included the building of two pubs, the Devonshire Arms on Herries Road and the Timber Top which was built on the ruins of Cockshutt farm on Shirecliffe Road.
 The Timber Top has closed in recent years and is now a car wash facility.
-The main shopping area for the suburb is the Herries Road shops which stand near the roundabout at the junction of Shirecliffe Road and Herries Road.
-There are smaller shopping areas on Teynham Road and Longley Avenue West.
+In 2010 a programme of replacing certain pockets of aging housing with new developments was undertaken in Shirecliffe.
+79 new dwellings were built in 16 locations by the contractors Henry Boot plc in conjunction with the architects Stephenson Bell, the development won a nomination in the 2010 Housing Design Awards.

-The principal outdoor recreation area in Shirecliffe is Busk Meadows Park, which has a children's playground, a foothall pitch with raised sides and an area of woodland.
 Shirecliffe College opened in 1968 and closed in 1998, it stood at the highest point of Shirecliffe Road and was visible from most parts of Sheffield.
 It was a vocational establishment which taught trades to young people.
 It was demolished and replaced by housing.
-In 2010 a programme of replacing certain pockets of aging housing with new developments was undertaken in Shirecliffe.
-79 new dwellings were built in 16 locations by the contractors Henry Boot plc in conjunction with the architects Stephenson Bell, the development won a nomination in the 2010 Housing Design Awards.

-Other notable sites in the suburb include the Household Waste Recycling Centre on Longley Avenue West, this is run by Sheffield Council and has caused some animosity among local residents who feel the centre should not be based in a residential area, promises to move the centre to a more appropriate place have come to nothing.
-Sheffield United F.C. have their football academy on Shirecliffe Road, they moved there in 2002 but the site was a sports ground long before that.
+Amenities

 Shirecliffe community centre and Meadows Nursery on Shirecliffe Road.